yssource/crp/src/idioms/data_modeling/concepts.md

 The template function `twiceArea` in the example below makes use of an `area()` method on the template type parameter.

-To achieve the same goal in Rust involves defining a trait with the desired method and using the trait as a bound on the type parameter for the generic function.
+To achieve the same goal in Rust involves defining a trait (`Shape`) with the desired method (`twice_area`) and using the trait as a bound on the type parameter for the generic function.

 <div class="comparison">